 By 'ambiguous' we mean that there is a type variable e that appears on the left of the => symbol, but not on the right.
-The problem with this is that, according to the theoretical foundations of Haskell overloading, we cannot guarantee a well-defined semantics for any term with an ambiguous type.
+The problem with this is that, according to the theoretical foundations of Haskell overloading, we cannot guarantee a welldefined semantics for any term with an ambiguous type.
 For this reason, Hugs rejects any attempt to define or use such terms:

-'''

-ERROR: Ambiguous type signature in class declaration

-ambiguous type : Collects a b => b

-assigned to : empty
+ERROR: Ambiguous type signature in class declaration \\\ ambiguous type : Collects a b => b \\\ assigned to : empty f x y = insert x . insert y g = f True 'a'

-'''